aschmiedeke/gbtdocs/docs/how-tos/receivers/mustang2/mustang2_obs.rst

 3.8 Take science data
 ---------------------

-Take ~30 minutes of science data followed by a quick daisy on your pointing calibrator.
+Take ~30 minutes of science data followed by a quick daisy on your seconday calibrator.
 Often this is accomplished by submitting several science scripts (e.g., ``5_science_rX``) in AstrID.
 For example, often for cluster science each individual science scan is ~8-9 minutes in length.
-So if you are submitting individual science scans (which ``5_science_rX`` are), you can submit 4 of the science scripts in a row followed by your pointing calibrator scan.
+So if you are submitting individual science scans (which ``5_science_rX`` are), you can submit 4 of the science scripts in a row followed by your secondary calibrator scan.

 It's a good idea to check the time streams (see the :ref:`check time streams section <how-tos/receivers/mustang2/mustang2_obs:4.5 Checking Time Streams>` for instructions and examples.)